lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-5.rst

 .. _DP0-3-Portal-5-Step-2:

 Step 2.
-ADQL table join with user-uploaded list of SSObject IDs
+ADQL table join with user-uploaded list of ssObject IDs
 ===============================================================
 This section demonstrates how to upload a user-supplied table and join it with a DP0.3 table.